Patti Page: Adult contemporary and country music: 1966–1982

 Before releasing "Hush...Hush, Sweet Charlotte", Page signed with Columbia Records, where she remained until the end of the decade.
 She released a few studio albums for Columbia in the 1960s.
 In 1961, her singles began to chart on the Hot Adult Contemporary Tracks chart.
 Many of these singles became hits, peaking in the top 20, including cover versions of "You Can't Be True, Dear", "Gentle on My Mind", and "Little Green Apples" (the last being her final appearance on the Billboard).
 Page, who as an Oklahoma native was well-acquainted with country music, recorded many country songs over the years.
 Some of these were recorded for Columbia and were released as adult contemporary singles, including David Houston's "Almost Persuaded" and Tammy Wynette's "Stand by Your Man".
+Both of the songs charted for Page.
 With Page's viability on the pop charts diminishing as she got older and with a radically changed cultural climate in America during the late 1960s, she decided to focus solely on country recordings.
 In 1970 she left Columbia and came back to Mercury.
 In 1973, she returned to working with her former record producer Shelby Singleton.

 Working for Mercury, Columbia, and Epic in the 1970s, Page recorded a series of country singles, beginning with 1970's "I Wish I Had a Mommy Like You", which became a top-25 hit, followed by "Give Him Love", which had similar success.
 In 1971, she released the country music album I'd Rather Be Sorry for Mercury records.
 In 1973, a duet with country singer Tom T. Hall titled "Hello, We're Lonely" was a top-20 hit, reaching number 14 on the Billboard country chart.

 In 1973, Page returned to Columbia Records' affiliate Epic Records.
 In 1974 and 1975, she released singles for Avco Records, including "I May Not Be Lovin' You" and a cover of Hoyt Axton's "Less Than The Song", both of which were minor country hits.
 After a five-year hiatus, she recorded for Plantation Records in 1980.
 She had a top-40 hit with Plantation in 1981 titled "No Aces", followed by a series of minor country hits.
 In the early 1980s, she performed with major symphony orchestras in Cincinnati and Mexico City.